 guesthouse on the river road in town.
 Very well-appointed, stylishly finished air-conditioned rooms with all amenities including cable TV, DVD, mini-bar, in-room wifi, spring mattresses and high-pressure a brilliant view overlooking the river.
-Consistently good reviews. offering picturesque river, mountain, sunrise and sunset views.
-Set tranquil location yet only a 10 minute walk or short bicycle
+Consistently good reviews. picturesque river, mountain, sunrise and sunset views.
+Set in a tranquil location yet only a 10 minute walk or short bicycle